-Prevention is the best cure, espcially when it comes to heel pain.
+Prevention is the best cure, especially when it comes to heel pain.
 There are a few tips to keep in mind in order to prevent heel pain from occurring, or once treated, prevent it from returning.

--Take baby steps back on the road to recovery.
 Once you have gotten rid of heel pain, it's OK to throw yourself back into exercise with renewed vigor... but a little bit at a time.
 Don't try to increase speed, distance, and intensity all at once.
 Start off easy and work your way back.

 -See your podiatrist to help pave your way to recovery.
 See the specialists at Prairie Path Foot and Ankle Clinic for diagnosis, a treatment plan, and prevention of heel pain.
 We can discuss treatment options that will fix your problem.